Contact Us

 Daydreaming is good for you.
 It has been associated with many benefits including increased mental flexibility and general wellbeing.
 Just like night-time dreams, daytime dreams can take you into a magical world where anything is possible.
 Your mind is free to wander and explore.
 Many artists, writers and creators incorporate doing nothing, such as daydreaming, into their daily routines.
 They come up with brilliant ideas and have “lightbulb” moments while seemingly doing nothing.

 I have always been a dreamer.
 I dream at night-time.
-But I also dream during the day.
+And I dream during the day, in the "real" world.
 Often, spontaneously.
 I might be walking or engaged in a simple, slow, repetitive task such as mopping a floor, and my mind starts to wonder.
 Soon, I enter a relaxed, dreamlike state.
 My thoughts drift off and my mind shifts to “flow-like” state.
 My brainwaves transition to the slower alpha and theta frequencies.
 I’m still aware of my surroundings but more as an observer as I expand my mental horizons.

 Importantly, I don’t confuse daydreams with reality.
 Daydreaming doesn’t interfere with my life in a negative way.
 It helps me to relax, problem solve, find solutions, tap into my creativity and even rehearse future events in my mind.